hudson-newey/2Lang/README.md

 Doc comments can be used to automatically generate documentation for a file or a set of files.

-The format is heavily inspired by Java doc & JavaScript's JSDoc
+The format is heavily inspired by Java Doc & JavaScript's JSDoc

 ```ts
 /**